retainful/site/content/pagecontents/pricing-faq.md

 #### Do you have any setup cost?

 Absolutely not.
-There are no hidden costs.
-No annual contracts or commitments.
-Pay as you grow.
+There are no hidden costs. <span style="display:none;">No annual contracts or commitments.</span> Pay as you grow.

 Cancel anytime.

 <br>